sangria-graphql/sangria-graphql.github.io/learn.md

 In case of relation batch function `ids` would be of type `Map[Relation[Res, _], Seq[Id]]` which contains the list of IDs for every relation type.

-Now you should be bale to use category fetcher to create `Deferred` values like this:
+Now you should be able to use the category fetcher to create `Deferred` values like this:

 ```scala
 Field("categoriesByProduct", ListType(CategoryType),